Colorado's Low Head Dams

 Water flowing over low head dams produces dangerous recirculating currents that can trap recreators.
 Rafters, kayakers and those floating our rivers for recreation are often unaware of these structures and the dangers resulting from them.

 Low head dams can be difficult to detect by uneducated river users approaching from upstream due to their height, and the fact that the relatively tranquil pool they create provides no indication of the dangers just beyond the visual horizon created by the dam and ponded water.
-This can limit reaction time and boaters' ability to exit the river upstream of the dam.
+This can limit reaction time and boaters' ability to exit the river upstream of the dam and often requires prompt, qualified rescue in order to save the victim.

 - Safety around low head dams